The Department of Public Works (DPW) consist of Administration, Street Maintenance, Park Maintenance, and Street Lighting divisions.

 The Park Maintenance Division is responsible for the maintenance of Town owned facilities such as Peri Park, Bolinas Park, and the Contratti ballfield.
 This division also oversees irrigation management, Town weed abatement’/landscaping, and general downtown maintenance.
 This Division also responds, as needed, to Town-wide emergencies (e.g., winter storms).

 The Street lighting Division is responsible for maintaining the Town’s street lights and traffic signals.
-Street light maintenance is handled thru a master contract with the Marin General Services Authority (MGSA).
+Street light maintenance is handled through a master contract with the Marin General Services Authority (MGSA).
 Traffic signal maintenance is provided by contract with an outside vendor.

 More information on Public Works can be found in the Town’s adopted budget (pg 37).